New mammogram guidelines, new confusion

 The most important thing to remember is that breast cancer screening guidelines are just that: Guidelines.
 They’re helpful but they don’t tell the whole story, because everyone is truly different.
 To determine your individual risk factors and your optimal screening plan, don’t hesitate to make an appointment with your doctor.

-cCARE has a team dedicated to breast cancer screening, diagnosis and treatments.
-To find out more about what cCARE can do for you contact our office to schedule a new patient appointment.
+cCARE has a team dedicated to breast cancer screening, diagnosis and treatments at our San Diego and Fresno offices.
+Find out what cCARE can do for you.